anandvamsi/Devops/AnsibleTips.md

 export ANSIBLE_HOST_KEY_CHECKING=False
 ```

-## if we need hosts in both the inventory groups.
+## 3.If we need hosts in both the inventory groups.
 ```bash
 if you want to have hosts in multiple groups in ansible
  name: This sets up an httpd webserver